wacevedo76/vimwiki/Concepts/oop/python_oop.md

 ## Hiding class attributes with instance attributes
 * Reading class attributes through _self_references are **allowed**.
 * Assigning values to class attributes will **not** change the class attribute but create a **new instance attribute**.

+## Overriding static and class methods
+By calling static methods through the class, you prevent them from being overridden.
+if you need polymorphic dispatch of static method invocations, call through the _self_ instance.